choria-legacy/mcollective-logstash-audit/README.md

 Configuration
 -------------

-There is one plugin configuration setting.

- * logfile - The json file to write to.
-Defaults to /var/log/mcollective-audit.log
+The logfile defaults to /var/log/mcollective-audit.log but can be changed as below, you also need to enable auditing as per the example below:

      rpcaudit = 1
      rpcauditprovider = logstash